junxit/us-congress-bills-119/metadata.md

 - 2025-03-13 — Introduced in Senate
 - 2025-03-13 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2025-05-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3137-3138; text: CR S3137-3138)
+- 2025-05-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-05-22 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2025-05-22 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.